Admissible Banach function spaces for linear dynamics with nonuniform behavior on the half-line: Introduction

-The theory of uniform behavior is too restrictive, and it is important to consider a more general view, such as \emph{nonuniform asymptotic stability}.
-A serious motivation for weakening the notion of uniform exponential behavior lies in the ergodic theory.
-In this regard, a consistent contribution is due to Ya.
-Pesin, L. Barreira and C. Valls (we refer the reader to monographs \cite{Ba.Pe.2002, Ba.Va.2008} and the references therein).
-Roughly speaking, while uniformity relates to the finiteness of the \emph{Bohl exponents} \cite[Chapter 3]{Dal}, nonuniformity analyses situations when the \emph{Lyapunov exponent} is finite \cite{Ba.Va.2008}.
-This type of argumentation is not at all of a formal type, as illustrated in our examples.
-The orbits of the evolution family in our Example \ref{ex1} are all asymptotically stable, even if the evolution family is not uniform exponentially bounded.
+The classical theory of uniform behavior is unfortunately too restrictive, as linear dynamics mostly fail to exhibit this type of behavior.
+In the last decades a more general view emerged: \emph{nonuniform behavior}.
+A serious motivation for introducing this concept, not to mention its evident generality, lies in the ergodic theory (see for instance \cite{Ba.Pe.2002,Ba.Va.2008-1} and the references therein).
+Roughly speaking, while uniformity relates to the finiteness of the \emph{Bohl exponent} \cite[Chapter 3]{Dal}, nonuniformity analyses the more general situations when the \emph{Lyapunov exponent} is finite \cite{Ba.Pe.2002}.
+Pretty recent works, as for instance \cite{Ba.Dr.Va,Ba.Va.2010,Me.Sa.Sa.2002-1,Sa.Ba.Sa.2013,chin}, expose significant admissibility-type results for nonuniform behavior.
+Let us also mention another interesting generalization of the classical theory of stability: asymptotic behavior which is both nonuniform and not necessarily exponential.
+For example, paper \cite{Be.Si.2012} studies the nonuniform polynomial behavior.

+The main goal of this paper is \emph{to study nonuniform exponential stability of an evolution family on the half-line using the $C_{0}$-semigroups theory}.
+Such endeavor is not at all of a formal type, as illustrated in our examples.
+For instance, Example \ref{ex2} presents a uniform exponentially bounded evolution family, which is not uniform, but nonuniform exponentially stable.
+In this case the evolution semigroup exists, but it does not furnish any kind of information about the asymptotic behavior of the orbits.
+From another hand, the evolution family in our Example \ref{ex1} is at the same time nonuniform exponentially stable, and not uniform exponentially bounded.
 In this case it is impossible to construct the evolution semigroup.
-From another hand, Example \ref{ex2} (Perron) delivers a uniform exponentially bounded evolution family which is not uniform exponentially stable, with all the orbits being asymptotically stable.
-In this case the evolution semigroup exists, but it does not furnish any kind of information about the (nonuniform) asymptotic behavior of the orbits.
-To sum up, in many situation the classical tool either does not exist or it is completely useless.
+To sum up, in many situation the classical tool either does not exist, or it is completely useless.
+Let us briefly present the main ideas of our work.

-Our main goal is to emphasize an important difference between uniform and nonuniform behavior: while in the uniform case all the evolution families reflect into a \emph{unique} \emph{output function space} (of functions vanishing at $0$ and infinity, for instance), in the nonuniform case there are\emph{ infinitely many output function spaces}, which are the admissible ones.
-They depend on each evolution family, and on each particular admissible exponent.

-Let us point out that the theory of evolution semigroups and that of admissibility are quite similar.
-In fact, admissibility methods deal with couples of Banach function spaces, while in the case of evolution semigroups the spaces into each couple coincide.
-In this view, we prefer to use the term \textquotedblleft admissible\textquotedblright\ throughout our paper.
-For a better understanding, we refer the reader to \cite{Huy,P.P.P.} for uniform behavior, and to \cite{Ba.Va.2010,Sa.Ba.Sa.2013} for the nonuniform setting.

-We emphasize that the idea of connecting the nonuniform behavior to $C_{0} $-semigroups is already present in the recent paper \cite{Ba.Po.Va}, in the case of discrete families.